ugo-emekauwa/cisco-imm-automation-tools/src/policy_makers/syslog_policy_maker/README.md

 - Quickly restore Syslog Policy configurations as part of your on-prem Intersight backup solution.

+- Optionally, import into other Python programs or scripts to use the matching named function for easy integration.

 - Supported with Intersight SaaS, Connected Virtual Appliance, and Private Virtual Appliance.

 ## Prerequisites